airbusgeo/playground-docs/docs/processing/process.md

 # Introduction

-OneAtlas Playground allows to process tile images in order to detect objects, changes ...
+OneAtlas Playground is a cloud environment to process images provided as tiles (in WMTS format).
+Processings can either be object detection, image segmentation or both as well as change detection.
+In that last case, the processing will apply on two tiles displaying the same location.
+If you wish to run your algorithm in OneAtlas Playground, you need to implement a specific API.

-# Web-Service API
+# Implementing Geo Process Web-Service API

-The process has to provide a REST web-service that implements the [Geo Process API](geo_process_api.md).
+The process has to provide a REST web-service that implements the [Geo Process API](geo_process_api.md) official API.
+This API is an open specification that enables inter-operability of algorithms.

-In the Playground **all processes are synchronous**, *the asynchronous interface of the Geo Process API is not used*.
-The following services must be implemented.
+In OneAtlas Playground **all processes are synchronous**.
+This means that *the asynchronous interface of the Geo Process API is not used*.
+In a nutshell, only the following services must be implemented.

 **GET /api/v1/openapi**